Parent Frequently Asked Questions (FAQs)

 I forgot my password, how can I get it?

 To reset your password, simply go to login to KidCheck at go.kidcheck.com (no www) and choose login.
-Input your email/username and click the link “forgot your username and/or password”, then follow the instructions to reset your password.
+Use the “forgot your username or password” menu to enter your email, and choose the “reset password” button to trigger a password reset email to be sent to you with instructions.
 Once you are in your account you can click on preferences and manage you passwords, email and various other feature choices.

 If you have not already set up a full login account, start to input the personal information here and KidCheck will look to see if you have an account started based on that personal information.
 It will pull up your account and allow you to complete it from there.
 Once the full login account is set up you can make password and other changes to it.